 Step 7: Keep a record

-The GDPR Data Inventory is available for use by Executive Committees to capture this detail.
+The Template Data Inventory is available for use by Trustee Boards to capture this detail.

-There are a number of these, however it will usually materialise that only a few will be required, examples of these are highlighted below;
+There are a number of these, however it will usually materialise that only a few will be required.
+Here are some examples of these:

 Personal data

-- Consent of the data subject – Should be used for communications preferences or consent for the use of photographic images (however legitimate interest may also be appropriate for photography, further guidance can be found here.
+- Consent of the data subject: Should be used for communications preferences or consent for the use of photographic images (however legitimate interest may also be appropriate for photography, check out further guidance).

 Sensitive (special category data)

-When choosing the lawful basis behind the processing activity its worth noting that both legitimate interest and consent allow the data subject to rescind their permission for the processing activity, if you are able to do so.
-The full list of lawful basis can be downloaded here.
+When choosing the lawful basis behind the processing activity it is worth noting that consent allows the data subject to rescind their permission for the processing activity.
+In addition, if legitimate interest is chosen you should consider that the data subject can challenge your purpose and justification.
+It's good practice to offer a process for opting out of the activity, such as email communications.
+Check out the full list of lawful basis.

 If legitimate interest is the chosen lawful basis for processing, then it is important to maintain a record of this activity.
-It is also important that the record shows how the decision was made that legitimate interest balances.
-To assist you can use the Legitimate Interest Assessment Tool.
+It is also important that the record shows how the decision was made and that the legitimate interest balances between the organisations purpose and the rights to freedom of the data subject.
+To assist, you can use our Legitimate Interest Assessment.

 Photographs, film and audio recordings